spacemeshos/svm/README.md

 * [ ] Windows

 ### Got Questions?
-- If you'd like to contribute to _SVM_ or have questions please go to [svm gitter channel](https://gitter.im/spacemesh-os/svm)
+- If you'd like to contribute to _SVM_ or have questions please go to [SVM gitter channel](https://gitter.im/spacemesh-os/svm)
 - Introduce yourself and ask anything on the [spacemesh gitter channel](https://gitter.im/spacemesh-os/Lobby).
 - DM [@teamspacemesh](https://twitter.com/teamspacemesh)